EE220: Principles of Teaching

 3. Have you acquired the habit of self-reflection?
 How so?

-4. How have your expectations of teaching or a career in education changed over the past semester?
+4. How have your expectations of teaching or a career in education changed over this semester?
 Think particularly about issues related to inclusion, multicultural education, assessment and testing, curriculum, and educational philosophy.

 5. How have your experiences at your observation site had an impact on your learning about education?